-Reaching up to 12ft tall, Compass plant creates a wonderful backdrop to any prairie or wildflower setting.
-Having as many as 30 blooms at once this can create quite the pop of color when paired with other native plants.
+Reaching up to 12ft tall, Compass Plant creates a wonderful backdrop to any prairie or wildflower setting.
+Having as many as 30 blooms at once can create quite the pop of color when paired with other native plants.
 Plant Silphium laciniatum in a location with full sun and mild moisture.
-The bright yellow sunflower-like blooms will show-off well into September until the large seeds are dispersed by wind.
+The bright yellow sunflower-like blooms will show off well into September until the large seeds are dispersed by wind.

 Compass Plant has very minimal pest problems.
 Generally, visitors are beneficial to native ecosystems.
 Powdery Mildew may arise if leaves are kept too moist during the warm humid months.
 This problem can be alleviated by watering from the base of the plant and not the foliage.
-This is not fatal problem but can be unsightly and cause the affected leaf to drop-off.
+This is not a fatal problem but can be unsightly and cause affected leaves to drop off.

 Compass Plant gets its name from the orientation of the basal leaves.
 They are said to always be on the North-South axis, this aids the plant in avoiding the intense western or eastern sunlight.

-The resin that is produced from the Compass Plant was once used as a mouth-cleansing chewing gum.
+Compass Plant produces a resin that was once used as mouth-cleansing chewing gum.